 The Senior Advisory Editor is Larry C. Spears, CEO of the Spears Center for Servant-Leadership and Servant-Leadership Scholar of the Gonzaga University School of Leadership Studies.

-The Associate Editor is Jiying Song, Ph.D., a former Operation Director of an IT company in China and an adjunct professor at George Fox University.
+The Associate Editor is Jiying Song, Ph.D., PMP, former Operation Director of an IT company in China and Assistant Professor at Northwestern College.

 The journal’s Advisory and Contributing Authors Board includes scholars and leaders of deep influence throughout the world.